MenxLi/metadent-app/doc/aux-backend.md

 ## Frontend Behavior and Error Handling

-The frontend:
+If the AI backend is properly configured, the frontend will:

+1. Call the above overall description endpoint when the user clicks the AI generation button at the overall description area.
+2. In addition, when user draws a polygon region, the frontend will automatically call the region description endpoint to generate a description for the drawn region.

-- Automatically disables AI auto-generation if:
+The frontend will automatically disable AI auto-generation if:

 - Backend URL is missing
 - HTTP request fails

 If AI fails, the user is automatically switched to manual input mode.